devopsacademyau/academy/classes/03class/docker/README.md

 - USER
   - Specify which user account will be used to run the commands inside the container when it runs
 - CMD
   - Set a default command and default parameters which will be executed when Docker is run.
-Those values can be overwritten during the contianer execution
+Those values can be overwritten during the container execution
 - ENTRYPOINT
   - Used when the container needs to be run as an executable.
-The commandd inside ENTRYPOINT instruction will can't be overwritten during container execution.
+The command inside ENTRYPOINT instruction will can't be overwritten during container execution.
 - WORKDIR
   - Sets the working directory to run the instructions: RUN, CMD, ENTRYPOINT, COPY and ADD